 - Williamsburg Resort in Williamsburg, Virginia

 I have a reservation at a resort that is scheduled to re-open, but the resort will still be closed at the start date of my reservation.
 Will my reservation be automatically modified?

-Due to evolving guidance from health and government officials, along with our company’s new safety and cleanliness standards, some resorts will not re-open prior to June 15.
 We recognize that a resort’s re-opening date may interfere with your existing reservation and apologize for this inconvenience.

 We will not automatically change dates on any upcoming reservations.
 If you still plan on visiting the resort, you must call our Owner Support teams to modify your reservation dates.
 Please use one of the numbers below:

 - (877) 606-2582 – Club members

 If you do not connect with our teams to modify the dates, your reservation will be automatically canceled prior to your arrival date.